irmakguzey/irmakguzey.github.io/_pages/about.md

 I had my master's degree from New York University, Computer Science at Courant Institute of Mathematical Sciences.
 I was awarded with a Fulbright scholarship in 2020.

-My research mostly focus on *Policy Learning* and *Representation Learning*.
-I enjoy working on tackling different tasks in Manipulation and Navigation in Robotics.
+My research mostly focus on learning driven dexterous manipulation.
+I enjoy working on reinforcement and imitation learning to tackle various problems in this area.

-On top of my research, with my interest in Robotics and Machine Learning, I worked as a full-time robotics engineer in [DOF Robotics](https://dofrobotics.com/) for a year, had an internship in [X](https://x.company/) - the Moonshot Factory and 2 different internships in [Google](https://about.google/), one of them being purely on machine learning.
+On top of my research, with my interest in robotics and machine learning, I worked as a full-time robotics engineer in [DOF Robotics](https://dofrobotics.com/) for a year, had an internship in [X](https://x.company/) - the Moonshot Factory and 2 different internships in [Google](https://about.google/), one of them being purely on machine learning.